Types of Nightcrawler Worms: How to Identify Them

 • Unique coloring, which is a mix of grey and purple

-• Top part shows off an iridescent sheen when exposed to sunlight
+• The top part shows off an iridescent sheen when exposed to sunlight

 • Grows as long as 8 inches, twice the length of redworms